syncfusion-content/maui-docs/MAUI/Scheduler/appointments.md

 N> [View sample in GitHub](https://github.com/SyncfusionExamples/maui-scheduler-examples/tree/main/RecursiveExceptionAppointment/BusinessObject)

-## Suspend and resume the appointment update
+## Suspend and resume the appointment UI rendering

-Schedule allows you to suspend and resume the appointment UI update while performing collection changes (Add/Remove/Reset).`SuspendAppointmentViewUpdate ` method will suspend appointment UI rendering until you resume it when large number of data added dynamically in schedule `AppointmentSource` to avoid each time updating UI when collection changes.
+Schedule allows you to suspend and resume the appointment UI update while performing collection changes (Add/Remove/Reset) to improve UI rendering when working with large appointment collections. `SuspendAppointmentViewUpdate ` method will suspend appointment UI rendering until you resume it when large number of data added dynamically in schedule `AppointmentSource` to avoid each time updating UI when collection changes.
 After data added dynamically in schedule, you can call `ResumeAppointmentViewUpdate ` to update the appointment UI rendering.

 {% tabs %}
 {% highlight c# %}